hkirk/swtafp-slides/slides/08/architecture.md

 ### Controller / Use case

-* Resturant check if reservation can be accepted
+* Restaurant check if reservation can be accepted

 ```fsharp